flukus/projecting/README.md

 # Projecting

-Projecting is an simple, fast and extendable project switcher for vim.
+Projecting is an simple, fast and extendable project switcher and project configuration manager for vim.
-Rather than being a way to manage or create projects like other plugins, it is simply a way to tie the configuration of various plugins together.
-The only configuration required is to tell projecting the name of a project and where it is.
+It aims to be the glue between your projects, vim settings and various plugins.

 It comes with the following features:

+* Quick and simple project switching
+* Sets working directory to the project root
 * Easy configuration in pure vim script
-* Sets working directory for the current file
 * Support for nested/child projects
 * A number of built in extensions for popular plugins
 * Easy to extend